Battery Workforce Challenge

 Lead Faculty Advisor

-Dr. Jaber Abu Qahouq, based in Tuscaloosa, Alabama, is a Professor of Electrical and Computer Engineering at The University of Alabama (UA), the Director of The Energy and Power Electronics Systems and Devices Laboratory, and the Chief Scientific Officer (CSO) of the Alabama Mobility and Power (AMP) Center.
-He is the UA Lead Faculty Advisor for the Battery Workforce Challenge Team and is excited to be part of this educational competition and having the opportunity to contribute to educating and training students to be the next generation of workforce and leaders in transportation electrification.
+Dr. Jaber Abu Qahouq is a Professor of Electrical and Computer Engineering at The University of Alabama, the Director of The Energy and Power Electronics Systems and Devices Laboratory, and the Chief Scientific Officer (CSO) of the Alabama Mobility and Power (AMP) Center.
+He is excited to be part of this educational competition and have the opportunity to contribute to educating and training students to be the next generation of leaders in transportation electrification.

 jaberq@eng.ua.edu